mcmartins/mkt-consumer/README.md

 BeeQueue is used as it is a lightweight and performant Job Queue implementation for Node.js.
 [Ref 2](https://github.com/LewisJEllis/bee-queue)

 Redis is holding the Job Queue and ensuring messages are stored in case of system failure.
 Redis Sentinel could be used in order to ensure HA.
-Note that no tunning configurations were implemented so the performance can increase using some tweaks.
-[Ref 3](http://shokunin.co/blog/2014/11/11/operational_redis.html)
+[Ref 3](http://redis.io/topics/sentinel) Note that no tunning configurations were implemented so the performance can increase using some tweaks.
+[Ref 4](http://shokunin.co/blog/2014/11/11/operational_redis.html)

 Scalability could be achieved by installing NGINX to load-balancing this module.
-[Ref 4](http://anandmanisankar.com/posts/docker-container-nginx-node-redis-example/)
+[Ref 5](http://anandmanisankar.com/posts/docker-container-nginx-node-redis-example/)

 The endpoint is open and no authentication is required (I didn't want to mess with the system you have to test it).
 In a productive environment the API should be provided over https and should require authentication.

 ## API

 The API follows a REST approach and could be extended to support other features like - get a specific message, delete a specific message, get user messages, etc. Versioning is also used to explicitly identify the API version.
-[Ref 4](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api)
+[Ref 6](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api)

 URL: